 You can read more about the solar heater here.

 It might not look that impressive, but High Speed Freight Vehicle 1 (HSFV1) is one of the most significant railway vehicles of the modern age.

 Although it’s a freight wagon, research carried out on the rail-wheel interface with this vehicle actually had a major impact on the development of high speed passenger rail travel.
 In the UK it led to the development of the Advanced Passenger Train (which for political as much as technological reasons wasn’t a great success) and also the InterCity 125 High Speed Trains which are still in service today.
 Many railways across the world use the technology originally developed by HSFV1, which you can see on display at Locomotion in County Durham.

-Other items we’ve collected this year include an atomic clock (also in The Sun: Living With Our Star), coding kits for kids and equipment used for testing during the development of ‘Baby’, the Manchester Small-Scale Experimental Machine.
+Other items we’ve collected this year include an atomic clock (which also featured in The Sun: Living With Our Star), coding kits for kids and equipment used for testing during the development of ‘Baby’, the Manchester Small-Scale Experimental Machine.

 Archive materials relating to the funeral train arrangements for Queen Victoria, engineering drawings of early petrol car engines and the construction and test flights of Concorde 002 also joined the collection this year.